Oct 11, 2020

 Of course, these vistas aren’t immediately obvious if you’re at ground level.
-So we’ve put together our list of the top spots to enjoy amazing panoramas and the perfect insta moment to dream about and plan your holiday to visit when it is safe to travel.
+So we’ve put together our list of the top spots to enjoy the Gold Coast's best views to create the perfect insta moment, to dream about, or plan your holiday to visit when it is safe to travel.

 1. Q1, Surfers ParadiseAustralia’s largest building is most definitely qualified to deliver spectacular views!
-The main attraction is the SkyPoint Observation Deck locates on level 21 a huge 230 metres high, you can enjoy the unsurpassed 360 degree views of the ocean and hinterland along with a drink from the bar or light snack.
+The main attraction is the SkyPoint Observation Deck locates on level 21 a huge 230 metres high, you can enjoy the unsurpassed 360 degree views of the ocean and hinterland along with a drink from the bar or snack.
+It's quite possibly the most famous Gold Coast Restaurant with a view.
 Entry is $31 for adults and $21 for children, our DQ hot tip is to use your MyDQ Card’s discount or to buy this in conjunction with your theme park tickets or use the dine and deck combo for only a little extra.

 You can choose to take your adventure to the next level by taking on the SkyPoint Climb taking you on Australia’s highest external building climb!